 It’s difficult to overstate pasta’s popularity around the world.
-In Italy the average person eats more than 57 pounds of pasta every year, and in the United States the amount is close to 20 pounds per year.
-From such a simple combination of flour, water and sometimes egg, we have endless possibilities.
-And those infinite possibilities have given shape to some of the world’s most iconic dishes, from spaghetti and meatballs in America to stir-fried chow fun in China and all of the beautiful stuffed pastas of Italy.
+In Italy the average person eats more than 57 pounds of pasta every year, and in the United States the amount is close to 20 pounds per year.* From such a simple combination of flour, water and sometimes egg, there are endless possibilities.
+And those infinite possibilities have given shape to some of the world’s most iconic dishes, from spaghetti and meatballs in America, to stir-fried chow fun in China, to all of the beautiful stuffed pastas in Italy.

-We spoke with chef Steve Samson, of restaurants Rossoblu and Sotto in Los Angeles, to debunk common pasta myths and unlock the secrets of exceptional pasta.
-He said that when he was growing up in Bologna, “My grandmother would roll pasta out every morning, and it would be served with lunch and dinner — twice a day!”
+Chef Steve Samson, of restaurants Rossoblu and Sotto in Los Angeles, debunks common pasta myths and unlocks the secrets of exceptional pasta.
+He said that when he was growing up, “My grandmother would roll pasta out every morning, and it would be served with lunch and dinner — twice a day!”
 Whether you’re an experienced pasta cook or just a wannabe, these unexpected discoveries just might change the way you look at your next plate of pasta.

 MYTH #1: GOT GLUTEN ALLERGIES?
 NO NOODLES FOR YOU

-Mom’s Place Pasta’s are delicious & actually taste like REAL Pasta’s!
-Our Spaghetti & Lasagne Noodles hold together like they should!
-Our Fettucine is delicious!
-While our Penne Rigate or Spirali are divine with our Beef Stroganoff-and so simple to make!
-Our Rigatoi is the best you’ll ever try and don’t forget our Gluten Free Gnocchi Pasta - combined with our Chicken Gnocchi Soup… wow!
-You’ll never miss Gluten-filled, heavy-laden pasta’s again.
-Mom’s Place pasta’s are magnifique!
+Mom’s Place Pastas are delicious & actually taste like REAL pasta!
+Our Spaghetti & Lasagna Noodles hold together like they should!
+Our Fettuccine is delicious.
+Our Penne Rigate and Spirali are divine with our Beef Stroganoff and so simple to make.
+Our Rigatoni is the best you’ll ever try and don’t forget our Gluten Free Gnocchi Pasta combined with our Chicken Gnocchi Soup… wow!
+You’ll never miss gluten-filled, heavy-laden pasta again.
+Mom’s Place pastas are magnifique!

 MYTH #2: EATING HEALTHY MEANS ELIMINATING PASTA